How to Ride a Good Halt-Trot Transition

 Halt to trot transitions are asked for at the beginning of most dressage tests.

-Halt to trot transitions are useful as a schooling exercise to make your horse sharp to your leg aids and to encourage him to step underneath himself more during the transition, thus engaging his hind legs.
+They are also useful as a schooling exercise to make your horse sharp to your leg aids and to encourage him to step underneath himself more during transitions, thus engaging his hind legs.

 Here’s some more information about how to ride good halt to trot transitions.